Marathi people: British colonial rule

-The non-Brahmin Hindu castes started organizing at the beginning of the 20th century with the blessing of Chhatrapati Shahu, the ruler of the princely state of Kolhapur.
+The non-Brahmin Hindu castes started organising at the beginning of the 20th century with the blessing of Shahu, the ruler of the princely state of Kolhapur.
 The campaign took off in the early 1920s under the leadership of Keshavrao Jedhe and Baburao Javalkar.
 Both belonged to the non-Brahmin party.
 Capturing the Ganpati and Shivaji festivals from Brahmin domination were their early goals.
 They combined nationalism with anti-casteism as the party's aims.
 Later on in the 1930s, Jedhe merged the non-Brahmin party with the Congress party and changed that party from an upper-caste-dominated body to a more broadly based but also Maratha-dominated party.

 The early 20th century also saw the rise of B. R. Ambedkar, who led the campaign for the rights of the dalits caste that included his own Mahar caste.

-The Hindu nationalist organization Rashtriya Swayamsevak Sangh (RSS) was founded and led by Marathis from Nagpur for many decades.
+The Hindu nationalist organisation Rashtriya Swayamsevak Sangh (RSS) was founded and led by Marathis from Nagpur for many decades.
 Vinayak Damodar Savarkar (1889–1966), a Marathi from Nashik district, an Indian independence activist, who advocated violence to overthrow British rule in his youth, later formulated the Hindu nationalist philosophy of Hindutva.
 He was a leading figure in the Hindu Mahasabha.
-Savarkar's Hindutva philosophy remains the guiding principle for organizations that are part of the RSS-affiliated organizations.
+Savarkar's Hindutva philosophy remains the guiding principle for organisations that are part of the RSS-affiliated organisations.

 Although the British originally regarded India as a place for the supply of raw materials for the factories of England, by the end of the 19th century a modern manufacturing industry was developing in the city of Mumbai.
 The main product was cotton and the bulk of the workforce in these mills was of Marathi origin from Western Maharashtra, but more specifically from the coastal Konkan region.

 The census recorded for the city in the first half of the 20th century showed nearly half the city's population listed Marathi as their mother tongue.

 During the period of 1835–1907, a large number of Indians, including Marathi people, were taken to the island of Mauritius as indentured labourers to work on sugarcane plantations.
 The Marathi people on the island form the oldest diaspora of Marathi people outside India.